systemd/mkosi/mkosi.md

 : Path to the X.509 file containing the certificate for the signed UEFI kernel image, if `SecureBoot=` is used.

+`VerityKey=`, `--verity-key=`

+: Path to the PEM file containing the secret key for signing the verity signature, if a verity signature partition is added with systemd-repart.

+`VerityCertificate=`, `--verity-certificate=`

+: Path to the X.509 file containing the certificate for signing the verity signature, if a verity signature partition is added with systemd-repart.

 `SignExpectedPCR=`, `--sign-expected-pcr`

 : Measure the components of the unified kernel image (UKI) using